Last updated: Oct, 2020

 What destiny and the B-Camp offers is this sound sentiment: Universal control.

-It suggests that the existence of everything that ever was or ever will be is somehow connected, and nothing can go wrong: the Block Theory.
+It suggests that the existence of everything that ever was or ever will be is somehow connected, and nothing can go wrong: the Block Theory, akin to Buddhist philosophy.
 You are not in control of the future, and that is possibly a good thing.
 Well!
 Do you really think that the existence of this incredible and enormous thing called our Universe is all balanced on the decision making of a bunch of imbeciles floating about on a minute rock in a far off galaxy somewhere millions of miles from anywhere?
 Is that not just a teensy bit arrogant?

 There are no forks in the future.
 We just think there are; it is evolution's way of keeping us focused.
 Likewise, our overwhelming and uncontrollable desire to avoid snakes, keeps us alive; a fear both programmed into our psyche and re-enforced by those around us as we grow up.
 Some say it is irrational to fear snakes.
 So what of choice?

 Evolution's carrot: An overwhelming and uncontrollable desire to consider our fate.
 Irrational?
-Clearly, such thoughts are supposed to feel like a real choice, otherwise they would fail to fulfil the objective.
-The elimination of choices does not conclusively suggest that our future is already out there.
+Clearly, such thoughts are supposed to feel like a real choice, otherwise they would fail to fulfill the objective.
+The elimination of choices does not conclusively suggest that our destiny awaits.
 This is only the beginning of a long story, one piece of the puzzle.

 Having no autonomy as we progress through time is simply the most horrific and frightening thing that we could ever possibly imagine.
 It is also annoying to think that nothing we have done in our past has made any difference and that, quite frankly, life is pointless.
 So, if Evolution's carrot is not your cup of tea, then Free Will probably is...

 The A-Camp says, there is nothing out there.
 Destiny does not exist and the future is ours to create.
 Great!
-This means that when you make a choice to turn left rather than right, nothing but your mind determines your actions and you can accept or not any external influences you wish.
+This means that when you make a choice to turn left rather than right to avoid a traffic snarl, you need only do battle with a few external influences and thus determine your fate accordingly.
 Simply put: you are taking responsibility for everything that happens to you.
-You are completely free to choose, nothing is controlling your direction through time; you are driving, Father Time is sitting beside you, and there is nothing up ahead.
+You are completely free to choose, nothing is controlling your direction through time but you; you are driving, Father Time is sitting beside you, and there is nothing up ahead.

-If the future does not already exist then you are making it up as you go along.
-If it does exist, but there is allowance for alteration, then that means there is more than one.
+If the future does not already exist then you are making fate up as you go along.
+If it does exist, but there is allowance for alteration, then that means there is more than one future.
 If you had not turned left, you might have reached The Mall sooner, thus changing the entire outcome of your future, and slowly -- but significantly -- the World around you as the years progress.
 That's some mess you create for the future of everyone, every time you decide to do something.
-It makes more sense to imagine that the future does not exist until we get there, so no re-stitching of time is necessary, it is only created once.
+It makes more sense to imagine that the future does not exist until we get there, so no re-stitching of time is necessary, it is only created once...